 A highly qualified guide will take care of the steering and safety while you can relax and soak in the views.
 Some guides even let you try some steering or if you are up for it, will perform some spins making you go upside down!
 I highly recommend it!

 How much does it cost to paraglide in Queenstown and where to book it?

 Hiking is a free activity that is very popular in Queenstown.
-There’s plenty of different hikes depending on whether you want to do a 30 minute stroll around Bob’s Cove or a 12 hour cruise-hike up Cecil Peak.
+There are plenty of different hikes depending on whether you want to do a 30-minute stroll around Bob’s Cove or a 12-hour cruise hike up Cecil Peak.

-It’s gone into much more detail into a post solely dedicating to hiking in the Queenstown area.
+I’ve gone into much more detail in a post solely dedicated to hiking in the Queenstown area.

 Along with hiking, Queenstown and photography go hand in hand.
-There’s several locations either directly in Queenstown or a short drive away, some which require hiking, some that you can see from the window of your vehicle.
+There are several locations either directly in Queenstown or a short drive away, some which require hiking, some that you can see from the window of your vehicle.

 I’ve created a separate post on the top photography spots in Queenstown.

 What’s the best way to book adventure activities in New Zealand?